 Henna is a natural plant coloring use for body and Hair made from the powdered leaves of the plant, pure Henna should be all natural and preferably organically grown.

 Henna flowers have been used to create perfume since ancient times, it’s also used today in creating Botanical perfumes.

 In India Mehendi (Henna) is one of the most important pre-wedding rituals.
 It is fun a filled ritual, which is celebrated mainly by the bride's family.
-On this occasion a professional henna designer or some relative applies mehendi to the bride’s hands and feet.
-There are few places in India where it is a ritual that the first motif of henna or mehendi is applied by the bride’s sister-in-law.
+On this occasion, a professional henna designer or some relative applies mehndi to the bride’s hands and feet.
+There are few places in India where it is a ritual that the first motif of henna or mehndi is applied by the bride’s sister-in-law.

 Hair Coloring with Henna

 Henna contains hannatannic acid which, when mixed with hot water, will coat the hair.
 It seals in oils and tightens the cuticle cools the scalp, it strengthens the hair, helps reduce dandruff, and offers anti-fungal properties giving your hair a rich and bounce to the hair, healthy shine and allows some of your natural highlights to come through.
 Today this natural dye comes in a wide array of shades to choose from.

 Henna only imparts a reddish tint to the hair, mixing subtly with a person’s own hair color to produce striking results.
 You can achieve different shades by mixing with different liquids such as herb teas, lemon, coffee or other plants such as indigo.
 You can get just about any color result.

 When mixed with warm liquids such as water or herb teas Henna will have a consistency of mud.
 It is then applied as a paste to the entire head starting with the roots and then working all the way to the ends, saturating all the hair thoroughly.
 It also has an earthy odor that is not at all unpleasant but may notice it for a few shampoos afterward.